 - File Paperwork to Get Court Permission to List the Property for Sale.
 A guardian must get the judge's permission before trying to sell any land or real property.
 The forms and instructions to do so are in the Part 1 packet below.
 The guardian must notify the protected person, their attorney, and their relatives of his intent to sell the property, and must appear at a hearing so the judge can approve or deny the request.

-- File Paperwork Asking the Court to Confirm an Offer.
+- File Paperwork Asking the Court to Approve an Offer.
 When an offer comes in that the guardian wants to accept, the guardian must file additional paperwork with the court asking the judge to approve the offer.
-The guardian must include a copy of the offer and a copy of an appraisal for the property.
-The guardian must serve the filed court papers on the protected person, their attorney, and their relatives, and appear at a second hearing so the judge can approve or reject the sale.
+Part 3 below includes all the forms and instructions for getting the court's approval.

 The guardian cannot accept the offer until the matter has been heard and approved by the judge.
 The judge will have to determine if the sale was conducted in a fair and legal manner, and if the purchase price is fair.
 Others may bid on the property during the hearing, so the buyer and buyer's agent should be present to protect their interest and make a counteroffer if desired.